xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

 The below code snippets does a few things:
-1. Creates a `MessagelList` component.
+1. Creates a `MessageList` component.
 2. Retrieves and stores message in `messages`
 3. Streams new messages from yourself + bot and displays them
    ```tsx title="App.tsx" showLineNumbers